codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 ```

 We're in!
-The user flag is located in the home directory.
+Tcaacahe user flag is located in the home directory.

 ```shell
 james@ip-10-65-152-254:~$ ls